honestcode/Gravity-Forms-Stripe/readme.md

 ## Support
 * Please note that this plugin has not been extensively tested so use at your own risk - I needed it for a few projects and it works for me.
 * Feel free to open an issue or pull request - no guarantees, though
-* If you want to be sure that I see & respond to your request or issue, I consider [donations](http://naomicbush.com) a fair exchange :-)
+* If you want to be sure that I see & respond to your request or issue, I consider [donations](http://naomicbush.com) a fair exchange or you can gift me something from my [wishlist](http://amzn.com/w/AHME2QWE75ES) :-)

 ## Current Limitations
 * Subscription product can be the *only* product on the form